Invariant Forms in Hybrid and Impact Systems and a Taming of Zeno: Introduction

+where $S\subset M$ is a codimension 1 embedded submanifold and $\Delta:S\to M$ is the reset map.} A smooth function is a constant {of motion} if both $\mathcal{L}_Xf=0$ and $f\circ\Delta = f$.
+An important consequence of this is that energy is still a constant of motion for impact systems. {It is known, through more direct calculations, that the symplectic form is preserved in impact systems, \cite{impactSymp,asynchronousVHTG}.
+Be that as it may, a general test for invariant forms does not seem to exist and is rather subtle as $\Delta^*\alpha=\alpha$ is not the correct approach.
+The correct test is the topic of Section \ref{sec:h_diff_forms}.}

 The culmination of our study of invariant differential forms is to examine invariant volumes and invariant measures to build measurable dynamics for hybrid/impact systems.
 The Krylov-Bogolyubov theorem \cite{krylov1937} still holds for hybrid systems \cite{collins} which guarantees that invariant measures always exist.
 Even though these measures exist, they can be singular which does not convey much information about the underlying system.
 As such, we apply the machinery for invariant differential forms to construct a ``hybrid cohomology equation'' which, if solvable, produces a \textit{smooth} hybrid-invariant measure.
 Section \ref{sec:vol_mech} shows that there exists a smooth invariant volume for unconstrained mechanical systems with impacts and also lays out conditions for when nonholonomic systems with impacts possess an invariant volume.
 It turns out that if an invariant volume exists for a nonholonomic system with impacts, it exists \textit{independently} of the choice of impact surface.
-This implies that the billiard problem with an actual ball (or vertical rolling coin) undergoes Poincar\'{e} recurrence for \textit{any} bounded table-top.
+This implies that the billiard problem with an actual ball (or vertical rolling coin) undergoes Poincar\'{e} recurrence for \textit{any} bounded table-top {- with the important caveat of the possibility of Zeno trajectories.}